fluxcd/flux2/rfcs/0005-managed-attributes-image-automation/README.md

 - ts
 - sha1

-If a user try to use an attribute name like `tag` or `name` which is already defined by flux core, then the original meaning will still be kept :
+If a user try to capture an attribute with a name like `tag` or `name` (already defined by flux core), then the original value will be kept and a warning should show on the Image Reflector Controller logs.

+As reminder, here is the definition for those default attributes:

 - tag: the full tag string
 - name: the image name